 1. Open Quick Assist

-To open Quick Assist:
+To open Quick Assist, follow these steps:

-• Click the Start button (the Windows icon) on the bottom left of your screen, or press the Windows key on your keyboard.
+- Click the Start button (the Windows icon) on the bottom left of your screen.
+Or press the Windows key on your keyboard.

 2. Start Quick Assist